 Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 In one form of pulmonary hypertension, called pulmonary arterial hypertension (PAH), blood vessels in the lungs are narrowed, blocked or destroyed.
-The damage slows blood flow through the lungs, and blood pressure in the lung arteries rises.
+The damage slows blood flow through the lungs.
+Blood pressure in the lung arteries goes up.
 The heart must work harder to pump blood through the lungs.
 The extra effort eventually causes the heart muscle to become weak and fail.

 In some people, pulmonary hypertension slowly gets worse and can be life-threatening.
-Although there's no cure for some types of pulmonary hypertension, treatment can help reduce symptoms and improve quality of life.
+There's no cure for pulmonary hypertension.
+But treatments are available to help you feel better, live longer and improve your quality of life.

-- Swelling (edema) in the ankles, legs and eventually the belly area (abdomen)
+- Swelling in the ankles, legs and belly area.

-The typical heart has two upper chambers (atria) and two lower chambers (ventricles).
-Each time blood passes through the heart, the lower right chamber (right ventricle) pumps blood to the lungs through a large blood vessel (pulmonary artery).
+The typical heart has two upper chambers and two lower chambers.
+Each time blood moves through the heart, the lower right chamber pumps blood to the lungs.
+The blood passes through a large blood vessel called the pulmonary artery.

-However, changes in the cells that line the pulmonary arteries can cause the walls of the arteries to become stiff, swollen and thick.
-These changes may slow down or block blood flow through the lungs, causing pulmonary hypertension.
+But changes in the cells that line the lung arteries can cause the artery walls to become narrow, stiff, swollen and thick.
+These changes may slow down or stop blood flow through the lungs, causing pulmonary hypertension.

 Pulmonary hypertension is classified into five groups, depending on the cause.